splunk/splunk-sdk-java/README.md

 Set the environment variables ANT_HOME to the location where you unzipped Ant.
 Set the environment variable JAVA_HOME to the directory you installed the JDK.
+Add to the system path environment variable %ANT_HOME%\bin

 ### Building